cisco/elsy/docs/improving-performance.md

 1. Process `volume` directive first and mount repo's root (on the `docker-daemon` VM) to `/opt/project` inside the container.
-1. Now process `volumes_from` and overlay the volumes from `sbtscratch` onto `sbt`.
-This means that within the `sbt` container, for each directory listed in `sbtscratch` the data inside that directory will be stored inside the `sbtscratch` container, and NOT on the `docker-daemon` VM.
+1. Now process `volumes_from` and overlay the volumes from `mvnscratch` onto `mvn`.
+This means that within the `mvn` container, for each directory listed in `mvnscratch` the data inside that directory will be stored inside the `mvnscratch` container, and NOT on the `docker-daemon` VM.

 Remember that all files that end up on the `docker-daemon` VM, also get mirrored to the host OS, which is where the excessive I/O comes from.
-By bypassing the storage on the `docker-daemon` VM, via the data container (e.g., `sbtscratch`), the mirroring never occurs.
+By bypassing the storage on the `docker-daemon` VM, via the data container (e.g., `mvnscratch`), the mirroring never occurs.